-UVI Electro – Groove Machine Extreme
+UVI Electro – groove machine extreme

 If you are contemplating getting involved in EDM but were unsure about what software to buy, or were even looking towards hardware synths and drum machines, UVI has an offering that just might be up your alley.

 Utilising the amazing UVI Workstation interface, Electro Suite is another title in a growing catalogue of impressive titles from the developer.
-The free UVI Workstation is a container for the UVI instrument not too unlike Native Instruments Kontakt, in that you can load up various UVI synth and basically make up a virtual studio.
+The free UVI Workstation is a container for the UVI instrument not too unlike Native Instruments Kontakt, in that you can load up various UVI synths and basically make up a virtual studio.
 It comes with some free instruments too, check out our full review back in 2014 here.

-The Electro Suite is a collection of 5 individual units that are related and function together forming a perfect toolset for creating any forms of electronica you can imagine.
+The Electro Suite is a collection of 5 individual units that are related and function together forming a perfect tool set for creating any forms of electronica you can imagine.

-Though definitely aimed more at David Guetta style club-bangers, Electro Suite offers pre-made rhythms, patches, and the ability to scratch build beats in your own DAW using construction kit individual instruments and samples.
+Though definitely aimed more at David Guetta-style club-bangers, Electro Suite offers pre-made rhythms, patches, and the ability to scratch-build beats in your own DAW using construction kit individual instruments and samples.

 Here’s a quick run-through of what you get in the collection.